 The US makers of these Orthofeet shoes claim ultimate protection for diabetes feet.
 But as far as I understand the correct choice of activity shoes for diabetes foot would be comfort, support and a good fit.

 These Orthofeet shoes are specifically designed for troublesome feet.
-Even for those without Plantar Fasciitis or shin splints, they are comfortable and roomy.
+But even for those people that don’t have foot pain or conditions like plantar fasciitis or shin splints, this Orthofeet walking shoe is comfortable and roomy.

 These shoes should be helpful in reducing foot pain, especially when walking any distance.

-There is solid support and protection in the heel and arch, the parts of the feet that get a lot of friction and wear over the years.
+There is good support and protection in the heel and arch, the parts of the feet that get a lot of friction and wear over the years although the overall support and rigidity of the shoe’s build is not as good as most others in our list.

-And they are all Medicare certified as therapeutic shoes.
+And they are all Medicare certified as therapeutic shoes making them most suitable walking shoes for seniors.

 For more Orthofeet shoes check out Orthofeet reviews article.